 You can download our Cash Advance Calculation Worksheet to help you calculate the amount of your personal cash advance check.
 This worksheet is intended to be used as a guide in determining a reasonably good estimate of the amount of your cash advance check.
 However, there are many variables that could potentially affect the final amount of your advance check.
 We cannot guarantee that the echeck you actually receive will always exactly match your calculation.
 While we have tried to take as many variables into account as possible when designing the worksheet, it will not be exact in every individual case.
 In addition to helping you calculate your own cash advance, we have prepared a few Sample Cash Advance Calculations to illustrate this calculation process.

 When you receive your cash advance echeck, you will need to budget this money for the semester.
 One semester, for financial aid purposes, is equal to four and one-half months (Sept. – Jan.
 15 = Sem.
 I and Jan 16 to May 30 = Sem.
 II ).
-To budget your cash advance, you will first need to subtract any rent payments that need to be paid on a monthly basis from the echeck amount, unless you live in a dorm (since in most cases dormitory charges have already been listed on the ebill).
+To budget your cash advance, you will first need to subtract any rent payments that need to be paid on a monthly basis from the echeck amount, unless you live in a dorm (since in most cases dormitory charges have already been listed on your student account).
 The remaining money should be divided by 4.5, giving you the amount you have to live on per month for the next 4.5 months.
-If you are eligible for a cash advance or refund, you will receive one direct deposit each semester; in September (for fall semester) and in late December (for spring semester).
+If you are eligible for a cash advance or refund, you will receive one direct deposit each semester; the last day of August (for fall semester) and in late December (for spring semester).
 We have prepared some Sample Cash Advance Calculations that illustrate a variety of different scenarios and their respective budgeting implications.

 Please keep in mind the following:

-- Cash advances and refunds appear as a charge on your ebilling account.
+- Cash advances and refunds appear as a charge on your student account.
 The charge will be repaid once the loans and/or grant assistance are actually disbursed to your account.

 - Any cash release MUST be used for education-related expenses only.